Mental Health Crisis and Suicide Prevention

 - Feeling hopeless.

-- Feeling rage or uncontrolled anger or seeking revenge.
+- Feeling rage or uncontrolled anger, as well as seeking revenge.

 - Acting reckless or engaging in risky activities — seemingly without thinking.